Methanosarcina barkeri

+Isolation and Physiology

+The type strain of the species designated as MS (DSM 800, JCM 10043, ATCC 43569) was isolated from the sewage digester.
+It was designated as neotype of the species because the original type strain of M. barkeri described in the PhD thesis of Charles Schnellen in 1947 was lost.
+Besides the type strain MS, a few more strains of M. barkeri described.
+For example, the strain Fusaro is commonly used for genetic studies of Methanosarcina.
+It was isolated in mud samples taken from Lake Fusaro, a freshwater lake near Naples.
+As other Methanosarcina species, M. barkeri can also be found in marine and freshwater sediments, sewage, soil, and landfills.

 Morphology of Methanosarcina cells depends on growing conditions, e.g. on salt concentrations.
 M. barkeri shows this variable morphology: when grown in freshwater medium, these microbes grow into large, multicellular aggregates embedded in a matrix of methanochondroitin, while growing in marine environment as single, irregular cocci, only surrounded by the S-layer, but no methanochondroitin.
 The aggregates can grow large enough to be seen by the naked eye.
 Methanosarcina could produce positive Gram stain, but generally, it is Gram variable.
 M. barkeri has a thick cell wall compounded by a short lipid cell membrane that is similar in structure to most other methanogens.
 However, its cell walls do not contain peptidoglycan.
 M. barkeri str. fusaro has no flagellum but has potential for movement through the creation of gas vesicles.
 These gas vesicles have only been produced in the presence of hydrogen and carbon dioxide, likely acting as a response to a hydrogen gradient.

 M. barkeri's chromosome is large and circular, derived from its remarkable ability to metabolize a variety of different carbon molecules.
 This offers the species an advantage as though it is immotile, it can adapt to its environment depending on the energy sources available.
 M. barkeri's circular plasmid consists of about twenty genes.